Logo-ajehe

 Hazardous Waste Management Practices in Malaysia: Current Status, Regulatory Framework, and Future Directions

-Mohammad Adam Adman ORCID logo, Noridayu Mah Hashim* ORCID logo, Norazwina Zainol ORCID logo, Nor Hazwani Aziz ORCID logo
+Mohammad Adam Adman 1 ORCID logo, Noridayu Mah Hashim 2* ORCID logo, Norazwina Zainol 3, Nor Hazwani Aziz 3

 Abstract

-Poor hazardous waste management poses a significant impact on the environment and human health.
-Although Malaysia has established policies and regulations governing the framework and outlining future directions for sustainable waste management, implementing and monitoring the regulations is complex and rigorous.
-The need for continuous enhancement and renewal of regulations arises to keep pace with evolving technologies and changing circumstances associated with the production of hazardous wastes.
-Therefore, this review critically examines hazardous waste management in Malaysia by synthesizing current regulations, relevant literature, and case studies, with emphasis on recent technological and strategic developments.
-This study also delves into the current state of hazardous waste management practices in Malaysia, scrutinizing the existing regulatory framework and outlining future directions for sustainable waste management.
-This review also explores potential innovations and technologies that can shape the future landscape of hazardous waste management in Malaysia, ensuring a harmonious coexistence between industrial progress and environmental stewardship.
-This work provides a holistic view of Malaysia’s hazardous waste landscape and offers forward-looking recommendations for strengthening environmental resilience, governance, and sustainability.
+Poor hazardous waste management (HWM) poses a significant impact on the environment and human health.
+Although Malaysia has established policies and regulations governing the framework and outlining future directions for sustainable WM, implementing and monitoring the regulations are complex and rigorous.
+The need for continuous enhancement and renewal of regulations arises to keep pace with evolving technologies and changing circumstances associated with HW production.
+Therefore, this review critically examines HWM in Malaysia by synthesizing current regulations, relevant literature, and case studies, with an emphasis on recent technological and strategic developments.
+This study also delves into the current state of HWM practices in Malaysia, scrutinizing the existing regulatory framework and outlining future directions for sustainable WM.
+Moreover, this review aims to explore potential innovations and technologies that can shape the future landscape of HWM in Malaysia, thus ensuring a harmonious coexistence between industrial progress and environmental stewardship.
+Eventually, this work will provide a holistic overview of Malaysia’s HW landscape and offer forward-looking recommendations for strengthening environmental resilience, governance, and sustainability.

 First Name